 Images provided by Brendan Shyrane and StrongMen

-A Salford father will be joining a team of twenty beneficiaries and staff to climb Mount Kilimanjaro in October.
+A Salford father will be joining a team of 20 to climb Mount Kilimanjaro in October.

-The group including Brendan Shryane, 34, will be ascending the highest mountain in Africa to raise awareness and funds to support men struggling with a loss of a loved one.
+Brendan Shryane, 34, will be ascending the highest mountain in Africa to raise awareness and funds to support men struggling with the loss of a loved one.

-Where he will embark on a five day ascend to the summit of the mountain in honour of his son Archie who sadly passed away shortly after birth.
+Brendan, who lives in Swinton and grew up in Monton, will embark on a five-day ascent to the summit of the mountain next month in memory of his son Archie who died shortly after birth.

-His son was born during lockdown in 2020 and was sadly born with an extremely rare lung complication (Alveolar capillary dysplasia).
+His son was born during lockdown in 2021 with an extremely rare lung complication (Alveolar capillary dysplasia).

 Brendan Shyrane photographed with his son Archie who sadly passed away